Contactkislay/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3-1.png)

-**Calculate and report the mean and median of the total number of steps taken per day**
+**Calculating and reporting the mean and median of the total number of steps taken per day**

 ```r
 mean_totalStepsEachDay <- mean(totalStepsEachDay)